SparkPost/support-docs/content/docs/tech-resources/using-proxy-https-tracking-domain.md

 On a Debian distribution, this command will install nginx with a sample configuration, located at **/etc/nginx/**.
 To enable a reverse proxy back to SparkPost for your tracking domain, see the sample configuration file below (sample tracking domain is click.nddurant.com).

+Note: we need to set the `proxy_pass` directive with a variable so the ip address of the domain will be looked up dynamically and result will be cached for 5 minutes.
+Otherwise, it would be only looked up at server startup

 ```apacheconf
 server { # simple reverse-proxy
    listen       80;